RyanLongVA/brutesubs/README.md

+# Modifications:
+# Ryan Long
+If you want to understand how everything works, read the orginal's setup, then hopefully that will make the basic code readable.

 # brutesubs
 An automation framework for running multiple open sourced subdomain bruteforcing tools (in parallel) using your own wordlists via Docker.
 If you are not familiar with Docker, I highly recommend you familiarize yourself first.